joeyliang1024/Social-Media-Mining/README.md

 - **real-data.json**: Represent the company's patents in the year
 ## Final Project: Exploring Patent Trends in Taiwan with Event-based Graph Techniques
 ### Our Goal
-Our project focuses on developing a patent prediction model specifically for forecasting Taiwan's future pate nt trends.
+Our project focuses on developing a patent prediction model specifically for forecasting Taiwan's future patent trends.
 Utilizing Event-based Graph techniques, this model analyzes historical patent data to identify emerging trends and patterns.
 - **Data-Driven**: Uses real-world patent data (Taiwan) to identify trends.
 - **Dynamic**: Adapts to changes in technology and innovation.
 - **Predictive**: Forecasts areas likely to see growth in patent filings.